Szimpla Kert: Transportation

-The nearest bus station is the Uránia.
+The nearest bus stations are Nagy Diófa utca, Nyár utca and Uránia.

 Popularity

 The maximum capacity of the pub is 600 people, but it has been reported that the venue often sees 5000 people in a night, 80 percent of which are tourists.
 During the summer and the Sziget Festival the line to enter the pub is often longer than normal.